sigdialinlg2023/sigdialinlg2023.github.io/Home.md

 ### News

+**Sept 14**: Program for today is at [https://sigdialinlg2023.github.io/calendar.html#tab-Thursday](https://sigdialinlg2023.github.io/calendar.html#tab-Thursday).

+**Sept 14**: Ryan Lowe was so kind to answer all the questions posted on Discord.
+See the channel [https://discord.com/channels/1112733937828102206/1146437622122680340](https://discord.com/channels/1112733937828102206/1146437622122680340).<br/>If not on Discord already, join Discord using the invite link at [online presence page](https://sigdialinlg2023.github.io/onlinepresence.html).
+The email used for Evenbrite  is required for logging in.

 **Sep 13**: You can find the papers nominated for the Best Paper Award [here](awards.html).

 **Sep 11**: The paper pages are now available to public.
 You still need to log in to access Zoom and Discord links.